innju/Heart-attack-prediction/README.md

 # Prediction-of-heart-attack-risk

+The python scripts are tested and run on Spyder (Python 3.8).

 This file aimed to predict the risk of herat attack using classification model.
 Thefile for training purposes is named as heart.attack.py